-AMERICAN CHEMICAL SOCIETY-RSCC STUDENT SECTION- This society promotes interest in chemistry and topics related to chemistry.
+AMERICAN CHEMICAL SOCIETY-RSCC STUDENT SECTION-

+This society promotes interest in chemistry and topics related to chemistry.
 The society generates materials, such as sample tests, problem sets, lecture notes, etc., which aid the students taking chemistry courses at RSCC.
 It sponsors guest speakers to inform the students on current topics in chemistry and related fields.
 The society monitors the chemistry program at RSCC in order to assure high quality and certification of the program.
 Members of the society are given certain privileges by the national American Chemical Society, such as magazines, resume writing aids and an employment clearing house.

-BCM (Baptist Collegiate Ministry)-The BCM is three things in one-a fellowship of students, a program for students and an organization led by students.
-The BCM is an organization designed to meet the needs of college students.
-Programs are planned and carried out by the staff and students through worship, Bible study, church involvement, social ministries and mission projects.
+BCM (Baptist Collegiate Ministry)-The BCM is three things in one: a fellowship of students, a program for students and an organization led by students.
+The BCM is more than a club, it is an organization whose purpose is to meet the needs of students and to help them know Christ and to grow in a relationship with Christ.
+Programs are planned and carried out by students and staff.
+Weekly meetings for Bible study and worship are held.
+Students attend conferences, retreats and do mission projects.
 The BCM is a place to belong.